 This brings us to perhaps the most important aspect of compostability: proper disposal.

 How to dispose of compostable trash bags?

-Using compostable trash bags doesn’t give you free rein to dispose of it however you please and still have it be eco friendly.
+Using compostable garbage bags doesn’t give you free rein to dispose of them however you please.

-Your green compostable trash bag isn’t so “green” when you consider that, if sent to landfill, the anaerobic (AKA absent oxygen) conditions will lead to a release of methane—a greenhouse gas with 100-year warming potential 25x higher than that of carbon dioxide.
+Your green compostable trash bag isn’t so “green” when you consider that, if sent to a landfill, the anaerobic (AKA oxygen-absent) conditions will lead to a release of methane—a greenhouse gas with 100-year warming potential 28x higher than carbon dioxide.

-That said, properly composting a compostable trash bag (so that it can break down aerobically via naturally occurring microorganisms) is critical.
+It’s incredibly important to properly actually compost a compostable trash bag so that it can break down aerobically via naturally occurring microorganisms.